the-code-experiments/nodejs-syntax-reference/README.md

 Developed &amp; maintained by author: <b>Ashwin Hegde</b><br>
 Follow me at: <a href="//github.com/hegdeashwin" target="_blank">github</a> | <a href="//in.linkedin.com/in/hegdeashwin" target="_blank">Linkedin</a> | <a href="//twitter.com/hegdeashwin3" target="_blank">Twitter</a>

-Visit the following link to know about NodeJS current training updates<br>
+Visit the following link to know about Node.js current training updates<br>
 Home: <a href="//github.com/hegdeashwin/Server-Side-Node.js" target="_blank">github.com/hegdeashwin/Server-Side-Node.js</a>

 If you find any typo errors, enhancements or questions; please feel free to log it on following link<br>